Fight Traffic Ticket in MississippiPage OverviewSUMMARY: How to Fight a Mississippi Traffic Ticket

 - Not guilty.

-You have three ways to plead your MS traffic ticket: guilty, not guilty, and no contest.
-You must notify the presiding court by the due date listed on your citation.
-If you've misplaced your ticket, learn what to do in our Lost Traffic Ticket page.
+You must notify the presiding court by the due date listed on your MS traffic citation.
+If you've misplaced your traffic ticket, visit our Lost Traffic Ticket page.

 (Plead Guilty or No Contest)

 - Pay the fine.

 - Option to plea bargain penalties.

 - Possibly incur increase on auto insurance rates.

 Learn more about

 paying your traffic ticket »